Tux/Text-CSV_XS/doc/CSV_XS.md

     Steal good new ideas and features from [PapaParse](http://papaparse.com) or [csvkit](http://csvkit.readthedocs.org).

-- Perl6 support
+- Raku support

-    I'm already working on perl6 support [here](https://github.com/Tux/CSV).
-No promises yet on when it is finished (or fast).
-Trying to keep the API alike as much as possible.
+    Raku support can be found [here](https://github.com/Tux/CSV).
+The interface is richer in support than the Perl5 API, as Raku supports more types.

+    The Raku version does not (yet) support pure binary CSV datasets.

 ## NOT TODO